14all-agency/shopify-llms-txt-directory/https-www-perlamargherita-com.md

   - [Blue / 54-19-140 / 1](https://www.perlamargherita.com/products/soho-cat-eye-sunglasses?variant=50240758055159)
     Availability: Available
     Price: $114.05 USD
-- [Bora Bora Crossbody Bag - Stylish and Versatile Travel Essential](https://www.perlamargherita.com/products/bora-bora-crossbody-bag): Elevate your style with the Bora Bora Crossbody Bag.
+- [Crossbody Bag - Bora Bora Stylish Bag for Everyday Use and Travel](https://www.perlamargherita.com/products/bora-bora-crossbody-bag): Elevate your style with the Bora Bora Crossbody Bag.
 Perfect for any occasion, this chic and versatile bag combines fashion and function.
 Shop now for a trendy upgrade!
-  Updated: 2025-11-18T02:45:39Z
+  Updated: 2025-11-22T04:55:22Z
   Vendor: Mavis by Herrera
   Product Type: Bags & Totes
   Availability: Available